jrosen48/utk-homepage/content/post/2023-01-30-story-in-education-week-on-teachers-and-chatgpt/index.md

 > “I totally empathize with teachers who are like, ‘What the heck?
 It’s January!
 It’s been a crazy three years,’” Rosenberg said. “‘And I want to make sure that my students are understanding writing or English language arts concepts that I want them to learn and that [they] are expected to learn based on our state standards.
 I can’t radically transform my classroom just yet.’”

-> > Educators will ultimately need to figure out how to teach writing in a way that incorporates tools like ChatGPT, said Joshua Rosenberg, an assistant professor of STEM education at the University of Tennessee in Knoxville. s
+> Educators will ultimately need to figure out how to teach writing in a way that incorporates tools like ChatGPT, said Joshua Rosenberg, an assistant professor of STEM education at the University of Tennessee in Knoxville.

 I also shared some skepticism about tools that purport to detect GPT-written text:

 > Teachers who rely on these detectors need to be aware of their limitations, Rosenberg said.